-If, If you be Christless and impenitent, you have reason to bless God that the stroke was not at your own life, for then you had been eternally miferable and without hope.
-What is the temporal loss of a child, to the eternal loss of thine own foul?
-O it is far better to be childless and friendless on earth, than to be hopeless and remediless in hell.
-2dly, Confider how little ground you have to complain of any loss or stroke you meet with on earth.
-1. If you eye God's sovereignty and power over you, you have cause to be thankful that he hath not annihilated you and your relations both, long ere now; feeing he hath as full a dominion to reduce you to nothing, as to bring you from nothing.
-Though God should dash us against the walls, as a potter doth his vessel, no man could have reason to fay, What dost thou? or, Why dost thou use me fo ?
+adly, Confider how little ground you have to complain of any lefts or ft-oke you meet with on earth.
+If you eye Ged's f vereignty and power over you, you have cause to be thankful that he hath not annihilated you and your relations both long ere now, seeing he hath as full a dominion to reduce you to nothing, as to bring you from nothing.
+Though God thould dash us against the walls, as a potter doth his vcff-l, no man could have reason to say that dot thou? or, why dost thou sie me fo?
 Jer. xviii.
-6. " O house of Ifrael, cannot I do with you as this potter ? faith the Lord."
-Nay, he hath a greater right to deal fo with us, than a potter with his veffel, for God hath contributed all to his creature that it hath, but the potter never made the clay which is the substance of the vessel, nor the water that is needful to make it tractable.
-All that the potter doth is only to mould the clay into fuch a shape; besides the potter's body is no better than the clay he makes his veffel of; nay, perhaps that very clay might once have been some part of the body of a man as good as the potter himfelf.
-Now, shall the potter have such absolute power over that which is fo near and like to him, and shall not God have it over that which is infinitely diffant from him? that word, Dan. iv.
-34, 35.
-"The most High doth according to his will," is enough to silence the murmurings of all men under strokes and losses.

-2. If you eye the hand of God, as most just and righteous in what you have met with, you have no ground to complain. " Have you not procured all this to yourfelf?"
+6. "O house of Israel, cannot I do with "you as this potter? saith the Lord."
+Nay, he hash a greater right to deal so with us, than a potter with his vcffel, for God hath contributed all to his creature. creature that it hath; but the potter never made the clay which is the substance of the vessel, nor the water that is needful to make it tractable.
+All that the potter doth, is only to mould the clay into fuch a shape; besides, the potter's body is no better than the clay he makes his vessel of; nay, perhaps that very clay might once have been fome part of the body of a man as good as the potter himself.
+Now, shall the potter have such absolute power over that which is fo near and like to him; and shall not God have it over that which is infinitely distant from him?
+That word, Dan. iv.
+34. 35.
+"The Most High doth " according to his will," is enough to filence the murmurings of all men under strokes and losses.
+2. If you eye the hand of God, as most just and righteous in what you have met with, you have no ground to complain. " Have you not procured all " this to yourself?"
 Is not God most just in all that hath come upon you?
-Nay, if you confider your fins, and God's absolute dominion over you, you must own he might have dealt with you in a fmarter way than he hath done; instead of one affliction, you might have had a thousand.
+Nay, if you consider your fins, and God's absolute dominion over you, you must own he might have dealt with you in a smarter way than he hath done; instead of one affliction. you might have had a thousand.